theandrelima/nornflow/docs/nornflow_settings.md

 - **Description**: Path to Nornir's configuration file.
 This setting is **required** and must be provided.
 - **Type**: `str`
 - **Required**: **Yes** (mandatory field)
-- **Path Resolution**: Relative paths are resolved based on the settings file location (or current working directory if no settings file).
+- **Path Resolution**: When loaded through `NornFlowSettings.load`, relative paths resolve against the settings file directory.
+Direct instantiation leaves the path untouched, so it resolves relative to the runtime working directory.
 Absolute paths are used as-is.
 - **Example**:
   ```yaml
   nornir_config_file: "nornir_configs/config.yaml"